Comparative evaluation of the web-based contiguous cartogram generation tool go-cart.io: Overview of go-cart.io

 \section{Overview of go-cart.io}

 The web application go-cart.io allows users to generate cartograms for a set of selected geographies using their own data.
 The generation tool uses modern web technologies, and runs in any up-to-date web browser without requiring installation of any additional software.
 Table~\ref{table:software-summary} summarizes the features offered by go-cart.io as compared to existing cartogram generation tools.
-Cartograms are generated on a cloud server using the fast flow-based method developed by~\cite{gastner_fast_2018}.
-Figure~\ref{fig:gocart-interface} provides a screenshot of the go-cart.io interface.
+Cartograms are generated on a cloud server using the fast flow-based method developed by Gastner, Seguy, and More~\cite{gastner_fast_2018}.
+Fig~\ref{fig:gocart-interface} provides a screenshot of the go-cart.io interface.
 Numbers in the figure highlighting the user interface elements of go-cart.io correspond to the steps of the instructions below.
-To generate a cartogram, users must:

-\begin{enumerate} \item Select the geography for which they want to generate a cartogram from the drop-down list at the top-right.
-There are currently $81$ available geographies on go-cart.io, including countries, sub-country divisions (e.g., states and provinces), and multinational political entities such as the European Union and ASEAN. \item Input numeric data and colors for each region of the selected geography.
+To generate a cartogram, users must: \begin{enumerate} \item Select the geography for which they want to generate a cartogram from the drop-down list at the top-right.
+There are currently $82$ available geographies on go-cart.io, including countries, sub-country divisions (e.g., states and provinces), and multinational political entities such as the European Union and ASEAN.
+A list of preinstalled maps is available in the online supplemental material on the publisher's website. \item Input numeric data and colors for each region of the selected geography.
 Users may do this in one of two ways:

 \begin{itemize} \item Downloading a template spreadsheet in comma-separated-values (CSV) format by clicking the ``Download CSV Template'' button on the top-left.
-After entering numeric data as well as colors in hex-code format for each region, users may upload their edited CSV file by clicking the ``Upload Data'' button on the top-right. \item Clicking the ``Edit'' button at the top-right and then entering the numeric data and color for each region in an editing interface that appears in a pop-up window, as shown in panel (b) of Figure~\ref{fig:gocart-interface}. \end{itemize}
+After entering numeric data as well as colors in hex-code format for each region, users may upload their edited CSV file by clicking the ``Upload Data'' button on the top-right. \item Clicking the ``Edit'' button at the top-right and then entering the numeric data and color for each region in an editing interface that appears in a pop-up window, as shown in panel (b) of Fig~\ref{fig:gocart-interface}. \end{itemize}